AFTER SCHOOL

 How do I arrange to have the After School Program delivered at my school?

 If you are a parent, speak to your child’s teacher and principal and encourage them to reach out to Thorne.
-If you are a teacher or school administrator, please contact Erin Saunders at erin@nullthornenature.org or by calling 303.499.3647×101.
+If you are a teacher or school administrator, please contact our School Programs team at schoolprograms@nullthornenature.org or by calling 303.499.3647.
 Please note: Thorne requires a minimum of six months lead time to establish an After School Program at a new school.

 Where is the After-School Program held and when does it take place?

 The program takes place at school and typically begins immediately following the end of the school day.
-Participants spend the majority of the two-hour program outside in the schoolyard and at nearby natural areas.
+Participants spend the majority of the program outside in the schoolyard and at nearby natural areas when weather and resources allow.

 What activities do participants engage in during the After School Program?

-In addition to unstructured time outside with a mentor, activities may include: performing science experiments, nature journaling, mapping, wildlife tracking, bird watching, catching insects, creek-side exploration, imaginative play,, building forts, creating art, taking photographs, using field guides, stewardship activities, and so much more!
+In addition to unstructured time outside with a mentor, activities may include: nature journaling, mapping, wildlife tracking, bird watching, catching insects, creek-side exploration, imaginative play, building forts, creating art, taking photographs, using field guides, stewardship activities, and so much more!

 What is required of a school to host an After School Program?